A PTZ camera can be rotated, controlled and zoomed - some can even follow a target themselves, this is called autotracking.

-Many newer swivel and controllable cameras are equipped with autotracking.
-This means that the camera can follow a moving object and often zoom in on the target so that you get razor-sharp images.
-The trigger for autotracking is typically an intelligent analysis in the camera, which assesses a target to be interesting.
-It could, for example. be a person staying too long in an area, crossing a line, moving out of an approved area and many other scenarios.
-Once a trigger has enabled target tracking, the camera stays on target as long as it can see it or until the max time specified expires.
-Then drive the camera into place and wait for its next target.
+Many newer pan and steerable cameras are equipped with autotracking.
+This means that the camera can follow a moving target and often zoom in on the target so that you get razor-sharp images.
+The trigger for autotracking is typically an intelligent analysis in the camera, which assesses that a target is interesting.
+It could, for example, be a person staying too long in an area, crossing a line, moving out of an approved area and many other scenarios.
+When a trigger has activated tracking of the target, the camera remains on the target as long as it can see it or until the maximum specified time expires.
+Then the camera moves in place and waits for its next target.

 Example: A company needs to monitor their large parking lot surrounded by fences.
-If the fence is forced, they will have clear pictures of the perpetrator, but it is too cumbersome to put surveillance on every 30 meters around the fence.
-The solution was instead to let a single PTZ camera monitor the entire space, however, it did not give very sharp images, if now you jump over the fence 70 away.
-Therefore, the fence is drawn in as a line on the camera and if the line is crossed, the camera must zoom in completely and follow the person, as well as send a Push message to the guard.
+In the event that the fence is breached, they will have clear images of the perpetrator, but it is too cumbersome to set up surveillance every 30 meters around the fence.
+The solution was instead to let a single PTZ camera monitor the entire square, however, it did not give very sharp images if you now jump over the fence 70 meters away.
+Therefore, the fence is drawn as a line on the camera and if the line is crossed, the camera must zoom all the way in and follow the person, and send a Push message to the guard.

-Depending on which manufacturer you have, it can be named differently: Autotracking, auto-tracking, intelligent tracking, target tracking, target tracking, intelligent target tracker and the list goes on, but common to them all is the concept and large sums are used from the manufacturers for development of this concept, for it has become a huge thing in the security market.
+Depending on which manufacturer you get hold of, it can be named differently: Autotracking, autotracking, intelligent tracking, target tracking, target tracking, intelligent target tracker and the list goes on, but common to all of them is the concept and large sums of money from the manufacturers are spent on development of this concept, because it has become a huge thing in the insurance market.

-Can a PTZ surveillance camera be controlled from a mobile phone?
+Can you control a PTZ surveillance camera from a mobile phone?

-Yes it can be controlled from mobile phone but also from
+Yes, it can be controlled from a mobile phone, but also from

 - Computer (PC and Mac)